-(7) 11kV and 22kV Main Switch

-- (a) The 11kV main switch, i.e. the circuit breaker, used to receive supply direct from the electricity suppliers' transformer, should be rated for use at 11kV and fault level of 18.4kA rms for 3 seconds.
-The lightning impulse withstand voltage should not be less than 75kV peak. - (b) The 22kV main switch, i.e. the circuit breaker, used to receive supply direct from the electricity suppliers' transformer, should be rated for use at 22kV and fault level of 25kA rms for 3 seconds.
-The lightning impulse withstand voltage should not be less than 125kV peak.

-- (c) Its main breaker should not exceed the approved loading agreed by the power companies in overcurrent setting and should normally be of draw-out type and lockable at that position, rated for fault making and breaking, and should have an earthing switch to earth the incoming cable.
+- (7) 11kV and 22kV Main Switch - (a) The 11kV main switch, i.e. the circuit breaker, used to receive supply directly from the electricity suppliers' transformer, should be rated for use at 11kV and fault level of 18.4kA rms for 3 seconds.
+The lightning impulse withstand voltage should not be less than 75kV peak. - (b) The 22kV main switch, i.e. the circuit breaker, used to receive supply directly from the electricity suppliers' transformer, should be rated for use at 22kV and fault level of 25kA rms for 3 seconds.
+The lightning impulse withstand voltage should not be less than 125kV peak. - (c) Its main breaker should not exceed the approved loading agreed by the power companies in overcurrent setting and should normally be of draw-out type and lockable at that position, rated for fault making and breaking, and should have an earthing switch to earth the incoming cable.
 Fixed type circuit breaker in conjunction with an isolator which is mechanically interlocked with the circuit breaker may be used provided that there is clear indication between the service position and the isolated position and can be lockable at the isolated position. - (d) Interlock facilities should be provided between the circuit breaker, the earthing switch and the isolator. - (e) Safety shutter should be provided at the switchgear spouts. - (f) The earthing switch at the main incomer should be lockable at open and closed position and of fault making type.
 The earthing switch should only be operated by mechanical means when it is closed to circuit earth position. - (g) The earthing mechanism of the main switch should be locked while in open position by the electricity supplier to avoid inadvertent closing of supply to earth.
-The closing of supply to earth should only be conducted with the permission of the electricity supplier.
+The closing of supply to earth should only be conducted with the permission of the electricity supplier. - (8) Direct Current (DC) system - (a) All conductors of a DC circuit shall be capable of being isolated by a device for isolation except the case in subparagraph (b). - (b) In the case of a DC circuit having one conductor connected either to earth or to a protective earthing conductor, that conductor need not be isolated or switched.